SarahHeinzHouseFRC/automated_infinite_recharge/docs/perception.md

 axis-aligned bounding box (AABB) fit to them for simplicity.

 ![We use RANSAC to classify each cluster as a ball or a robot.](img/classification.svg)

+## Future Work ##
+Our perception can sometimes be very jumpy.
+Even while driving straight towards a ball, our perception stack will occasionally switch to thinking it's an obstacle instead.
+We can add smoothing to our code to mitigate this issue, but a more robust solution might be overhauling our obstacle classification to be more accurate.
+Increasing RANSAC's iterations tends to measurably impacts performance.
+One alternative might be a deep-learned CNN for better recognition.